Historiography of Canada: War of 1812

 Canadian historian C.P.
 Stacey famously remarked that memories of the War of 1812 makes everybody happy.
 The Americans think they whipped the British.

 Since the bicentennial in 2012, a steady stream of American and Canadian studies have appeared, and even a few from Britain.
 Old themes are covered in more depth.
 There is much more concern with French, Spanish, Native American, and African American sides of the story.
 New approaches centred on gender and race have appeared.

 In a 2012 poll, 25% of all Canadians ranked their victory in the War of 1812 as the second most important part of their identity after free health care (53 per cent).

 The Canadian government spent $28 million on three years of bicentennial events, exhibits, historic sites, re-enactments, and a new national monument.
-The official goal was to make Canadians aware that 1) Canada would not exist had the American invasion of 1812–15 been successful; 2) the end of the war laid the foundation for Confederation and the emergence of Canada as a free and independent nation; and 3) under the Crown, Canada’s society retained its linguistic and ethnic diversity, in contrast to the greater conformity demanded by the American Republic.
+The official goal was to make Canadians aware that 1) Canada would not exist had the American invasion of 1812–15 been successful; 2) the end of the war laid the foundation for Confederation and the emergence of Canada as a free and independent nation; and 3) under the Canadian Crown, Canada's society retained its linguistic and ethnic diversity, in contrast to the greater conformity demanded by the American Republic.

 In Toronto the "1812 Great Canadian Victory Party will bring the War of 1812...to life," promised the sponsors of a festival in November 2009.
 More specifically, Ontario celebrates the war, and Québec largely ignores it.
 Nationwide in 2009, 37% of Canadians thought Canada won the war, 15% thought it was a tie.
 But 39% know too little about it to say, including 63% in Québec.

 The memory of the war of 1812 was not especially important in the decades that followed it.
 A powerful oligarchy closely tied to Britain controlled Upper Canada (Ontario), and their criteria for legitimacy was loyalty to London, rather than heroic episodes in the war of 1812.
 As result they did not promote the memory of the war.